chanyoonzhu/leetcode-python/index.md

     - reverse a linkedlist:
         - eg: 143-Reorder List; 25-Reverse Nodes in k-Group

+## Fenwick Tree (or binary index tree):
+- used to solve numerous RANGE QUERY problems like finding minimum, maximum, sum, greatest common divisor, least common denominator in array in logarithmic time.
+- eg: 307,308(2D),327(prefix-sum)
+- can also use "Segment tree" to solve with more space

 ## Math
 - permutation and combination
     - formula: P(n, r) = n! / (n - r)!
 C(n, r) = n! / (r! * (n - r)!)